 Let’s go over the most common ways to care for your lawn, and give a brief overview of how they can help:

 Aerating – The first thing that should be done in spring is to aerate your lawn.
-Using a garden tool Aerator-close-up-310called an aerator, small holes are created either by pulling out a “plug” of soil or by pushing the soil aside with a spike.
+Using a garden tool called an aerator, small holes are created either by pulling out a “plug” of soil or by pushing the soil aside with a spike.
 Using a core/plug aerator is often more effective as there is no soil compaction surrounding the hole, which in turn allows it to remain open longer (compacted soil allows water to pool; expanding the soil and closing up the hole again).

 There are several reasons why you would want to aerate your soil.
 Firstly, it allows air and water to penetrate deeper into the soil making deeper, healthier roots grow.
 If followed by top dressing, it also allows nutrients to reach the root system more effectively.
 By aerating, you also break up the thatch; the layer of stems (both living and dead), leaves, and roots that builds up between the actively growing grass and the soil beneath.
 Though thatch is a natural part of a healthy lawn, if allowed to build up too thick it can become a barrier that stops water, nutrients and air to flow through to the roots.
 A thick layer of thatch can also become a haven for pests and diseases.